naren-m/literature-notes/sanskrit-lit/HowToSpeakLikeHanuma.md

 अनघ sinless, यस्य whosoever, पार्थिवस्य of a king, दूतः ambassador, एवंविधः in that way, न भवेत् not being, तस्य his, गतयः in the past, कथम् how, सिध्यन्ति would have accomplished

 'O sinless one, how can a king, whoever he be, not accomplish his goal in the past with such an ambassador?

+---

+# The Eloquence of Hanuman: A Masterclass in Communication

+In the Kishkinda Kanda of the Ramayana, Hanuman’s introduction to Rama and Lakshmana is a significant moment, demonstrating his mastery of language, communication, and knowledge.
+Rama’s reaction to Hanuman’s speech serves as a lesson on effective communication, drawing upon the depth of the Vedas and the principles of Nava Vyakarana (nine forms of grammar).

+## 1. **The Power of Introduction**

+When Hanuman introduces himself in Kishkinda Kanda 3rd Sarga, Rama immediately notes the finesse in Hanuman’s words.
+His face lights up, as seen in the following verse:

+> "Having heard him, the Illustrious Rama cheerfully said to brother Lakshmana standing nearby" (Kishkinda Kanda 3.25).

+This reaction indicates that Hanuman’s introduction was not just informative but also inspiring, delivered with poise and clarity.
+Rama’s cheerful demeanor reflects the positive impact that a well-structured introduction can have, especially when it follows the rules of good communication.

+## 2. **Adherence to Tradition and Knowledge**

+Rama recognizes Hanuman’s depth of knowledge, noting that no one could speak as he does without mastery of the Vedas:

+> "Unless well-versed in Rigveda, Yajurveda, and Samaveda, for sure, it is not possible for anyone to articulate so well."
+(Kishkinda Kanda 3.28)

+This emphasizes that true eloquence stems from a deep understanding of language and tradition.
+Hanuman's speech reflects the wisdom derived from ancient scriptures, making him a credible and respected speaker.

+## 3. **Mastery of Grammar**

+Rama continues to appreciate Hanuman’s command over grammar, stating:

+> "Surely, he seems to have studied well the whole of grammar, for there is not a single mispronunciation in his entire speech."
+(Kishkinda Kanda 3.29)

+This demonstrates that precision in speech is crucial.
+Hanuman had studied grammar in its entirety, which allowed him to convey his message without any errors, ensuring clarity and respect from his audience.

+## 4. **Perfect Delivery**

+Hanuman’s speech is not just about what he says but how he says it.
+Rama describes the absence of any flaw in Hanuman’s body language, tone, and manner of speaking:

+> "No fault can be found in his face, eyes, forehead, between the eyebrows, or any other part of his body during his expression."
+(Kishkinda Kanda 3.30)

+This highlights the importance of non-verbal cues in communication.
+A speaker’s physical presence and delivery can either enhance or detract from their message.
+Hanuman’s flawless posture and controlled gestures further elevate his eloquence.

+## 5. **Balanced and Effective Speech**

+Rama goes on to praise Hanuman’s moderation in speech:

+> "His sentences are not too elaborate, not ambiguous, not dragging, not fast, raised in the chest or throat, in a medium tone."
+(Kishkinda Kanda 3.31)

+This is a masterclass in pacing and tone.
+Effective communication requires balance — avoiding unnecessary elaboration, maintaining clarity, and using a moderate pace and tone.
+Hanuman’s speech achieves all of this, making it both pleasant and impactful.

+## 6. **Refined Language and Heartfelt Communication**

+Further emphasizing Hanuman’s skill, Rama mentions the refinement in his speech:

+> "His words are auspicious, refined, neither fast nor slow, and his utterances captivate the heart."
+(Kishkinda Kanda 3.32)

+Refinement comes from a deep understanding of the subject matter and an awareness of the audience.
+Hanuman’s speech, refined and cultured, was captivating, drawing attention to the importance of tailoring one’s language to the context and audience.

+## 7. **The Power of Three-Point Articulation**

+Rama finally notes the richness of Hanuman’s voice, which emanated from the three key sources of articulation:

+> "His colorful words flow from the bottom of his bosom, his throat, and his head.
+Whose mind will not adore them even if one happens to be an enemy holding a sword?"
+(Kishkinda Kanda 3.33)

+This illustrates how effective articulation involves the entire body — the heart (emotional depth), throat (voice projection), and mind (intellect).
+Hanuman’s speech touched all these aspects, leaving a lasting impression.

+## 8. **Conclusion: The Ideal Messenger**

+Rama concludes by reflecting on how valuable a messenger like Hanuman would be for any king:

+> "How can a king not accomplish his goals in the past with such an ambassador?"
+(Kishkinda Kanda 3.34)

+This underscores the importance of having skilled communicators in positions of responsibility.
+Hanuman’s mastery of language, knowledge, and presentation made him an invaluable ambassador, someone who could accomplish tasks and foster goodwill.

+## Lessons from Hanuman’s Speech

+Hanuman’s introduction to Rama is not just a moment in the Ramayana but a lesson in effective communication that remains relevant even today.
+It teaches us that eloquence comes from a blend of knowledge, precision, body language, and emotional intelligence.
+By mastering these elements, anyone can speak like Hanuma and leave a profound impact on their audience.